yassinebelmamoun/intro-to-pelican/README.md

 Pelican is a static site generator written in Python.

 This document is a short and practical introduction to Pelican.
-Its main goal is to get up and running within 30 minutes.
+Its main goal is to get you up and running within 30 minutes.

 # Installation